awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 The request accepts the following data in JSON format\.

  ** [Code](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Code"></a>
-The code for the Lambda function\.
+The code for the function\.
 Type: [FunctionCode](API_FunctionCode.md) object
 Required: Yes

  ** [DeadLetterConfig](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-DeadLetterConfig"></a>
-The parent object that contains the target ARN \(Amazon Resource Name\) of an Amazon SQS queue or Amazon SNS topic\.
-For more information, see [Dead Letter Queues](dlq.md)\.
+A dead letter queue configuration that specifies the queue or topic where Lambda sends asynchronous events when they fail processing\.
+For more information, see [Dead Letter Queues](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html)\.
 Type: [DeadLetterConfig](API_DeadLetterConfig.md) object
 Required: No

  ** [Description](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Description"></a>
-A short, user\-defined function description\.
-Lambda does not use this value\.
-Assign a meaningful description as you see fit\.
+A description of the function\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 256\.
 Required: No

  ** [Environment](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Environment"></a>
+Environment variables that are accessible from function code during execution\.
 Type: [Environment](API_Environment.md) object
 Required: No

  ** [FunctionName](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-FunctionName"></a>
-The name you want to assign to the function you are uploading\.
-The function names appear in the console and are returned in the [ListFunctions](API_ListFunctions.md) API\.
-Function names are used to specify functions to other AWS Lambda API operations, such as [Invoke](API_Invoke.md)\.
-Note that the length constraint applies only to the ARN\.
+The name of the lambda function\.

+**Name formats**
++  **Function name** \- `MyFunction`\.
++  **Function ARN** \- `arn:aws:lambda:us-west-2:123456789012:function:MyFunction`\.
++  **Partial ARN** \- `123456789012:function:MyFunction`\.
+The length constraint applies only to the full ARN\.
 If you specify only the function name, it is limited to 64 characters in length\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 140\.
 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: Yes

  ** [Handler](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Handler"></a>
-The function within your code that Lambda calls to begin execution\.
-For Node\.js, it is the *module\-name*\.*export* value in your function\.
-For Java, it can be `package.class-name::handler` or `package.class-name`\.
-For more information, see [Lambda Function Handler \(Java\)](https://docs.aws.amazon.com/lambda/latest/dg/java-programming-model-handler-types.html)\.
+The name of the method within your code that Lambda calls to execute your function\.
+For more information, see [Programming Model](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html)\.
 Type: String
 Length Constraints: Maximum length of 128\.
 Pattern: `[^\s]+`
 Required: Yes

  ** [KMSKeyArn](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-KMSKeyArn"></a>
-The Amazon Resource Name \(ARN\) of the KMS key used to encrypt your function's environment variables\.
+The ARN of the KMS key used to encrypt your function's environment variables\.
 If not provided, AWS Lambda will use a default service key\.
 Type: String
 Pattern: `(arn:(aws[a-zA-Z-]*)?:[a-z0-9-.]+:.*)|()`
 Required: No

  ** [MemorySize](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-MemorySize"></a>
-The amount of memory, in MB, your Lambda function is given\.
-Lambda uses this memory size to infer the amount of CPU and memory allocated to your function\.
-Your function use\-case determines your CPU and memory requirements\.
-For example, a database operation might need less memory compared to an image processing function\.
+The amount of memory that your function has access to\.
+Increasing the function's memory also increases it's CPU allocation\.
 The default value is 128 MB\.
 The value must be a multiple of 64 MB\.
 Type: Integer
 Valid Range: Minimum value of 128\.
 Maximum value of 3008\.
 Required: No

  ** [Publish](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Publish"></a>
-This boolean parameter can be used to request AWS Lambda to create the Lambda function and publish a version as an atomic operation\.
+Set to true to publish the first version of the function during creation\.
 Type: Boolean
 Required: No

  ** [Role](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Role"></a>
-The Amazon Resource Name \(ARN\) of the IAM role that Lambda assumes when it executes your function to access any other Amazon Web Services \(AWS\) resources\.
-For more information, see [AWS Lambda: How it Works](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html)\.
+The Amazon Resource Name \(ARN\) of the function's [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+`
 Required: Yes

  ** [Runtime](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Runtime"></a>
-The runtime environment for the Lambda function you are uploading\.
+The runtime version for the function\.
-To use the Python runtime v3\.6, set the value to "python3\.6"\.
-To use the Python runtime v2\.7, set the value to "python2\.7"\.
-To use the Node\.js runtime v8\.10, set the value to "nodejs8\.10"\.
-To use Node\.js runtime version v6\.10, set the value to "nodejs6\.10"\.
-To use the \.NET Core runtime v1\.0, set the value to "dotnetcore1\.0"\.
-To use the \.NET Core runtime v2\.0, set the value to "dotnetcore2\.0"\.
-To use the \.NET Core runtime v2\.1, set the value to "dotnetcore2\.1"\.
-Node v0\.10\.42 and node v4\.3 are currently marked as deprecated\.
-You must migrate existing functions to the newer Node\.js runtime versions available on AWS Lambda \(nodejs8\.10, nodejs6\.10\) as soon as possible\.
-Failure to do so will result in an invalid parameter error being returned\.
-Note that you will have to follow this procedure for each region that contains functions written in the Node v0\.10\.42 runtime\.
 Type: String
 Valid Values:` nodejs | nodejs4.3 | nodejs6.10 | nodejs8.10 | java8 | python2.7 | python3.6 | dotnetcore1.0 | dotnetcore2.0 | dotnetcore2.1 | nodejs4.3-edge | go1.x`
 Required: Yes